Erudus/erudus-icons/README.md

 # Erudus Allergen & Dietary Icon Font

-The `dist` folder contains a demo and all files need to use the icons in a project.
+The `dist` folder contains all files need to use the icons in a project.
+See index.html for example useage.

 ## Using with SASS